chassing/linux-sysadmin-interview-questions/README.md

 * What did you learn yesterday/this week?
 * Talk about your preferred development/administration environment.
 (OS, Editor, Browsers, Tools etc.)
+* Tell me about the biggest mistake you've made in [some recent time period] and how you would do it differently today.
+What did you learn from this experience?
 * What function does DNS play on a network?
 * What is HTTP?
 * What is an HTTP proxy and how does it work?